kfwong/avpn-v2.1/wp-content/plugins/better-delete-revision/readme.txt

 * New : Just completed test on Wordpress 3.0.1

 == Upgrade Notice ==

+= V1.5 =
+We've added a fix for compatibility with the plugin NextGen Gallery.

 = V1.4 =
 We updated function of plugin for deleting revisions.